xoocoon/hp-15-ew0xxx-snd-fix/README.md

 ```

 ## The general approach
-What both `setup_snd-hda-scodec-cs35l41` and `snd-hda-codec-realtek` do is that they generate a configuration for a DKMS module, build it and install it.
+What both `setup_snd-hda-scodec-cs35l41.sh` and `setup_snd-hda-codec-realtek.sh` do is that they generate a configuration for a DKMS module, build it and install it.
 In the build process, the following happens:
 1. The entire kernel source code for the currently installed kernel gets downloaded from https://mirrors.edge.kernel.org as a tarball.
 2. Only the module in question is extracted from the tarball.
 That is, snd-hda-scodec-cs35l41 and snd-hda-codec-realtek, respectively.
 3. A patch is applied to the relevant source code files.